mrmax24/data-stats/README.md

 4. Open your command prompt or terminal and navigate to the root directory of the extracted Java project
 5. Use Maven to build the project by running the following command `mvn clean install`
 6. Run `Main` class using button or run the following command `java -jar target/data-stats-1.0-SNAPSHOT.jar`
-7. After executing the code, a file named **report.txt** with the calculation results will appear in the **src/main/resources** folder
+7. After executing the code, a file named **report.txt** with the calculation results will update in the **src/main/resources** folder.
 8. Enjoy using the app!